Mou7m/alx-low_level_programming/0x00-hello_world/README.md

-here my tasks are made
+hello world this is my repo for first tasks with c programming!!